luontola/tdd-mooc-tetris/docs/level-6.md

 > Let's keep adding player controls: rotations.

-You're now responsible for covering all the corner cases.
+You are now responsible for covering all the corner cases and coming up with descriptive test names.

 Here are the features to be implemented:

 - a falling tetromino can be rotated
 - it cannot be rotated when there is no room to rotate